vincentchalamon/nav-bundle/.github/CONTRIBUTING.md

 First of all, you must decide on what branch your changes will be based depending of the nature of the change.
 If this is a bug, you should target the branch where the bug appeared.
-If this is a new feature, you should target master.
+If this is a new feature, you should target main.

 ### Matching Coding Standards